 SEO is another place to look if your bounce rate is through the roof.
 Make sure you’re using relevant keywords, page descriptions and titles throughout your site.
 It’s great to generate a large number of visitors, but if they aren’t sticking around, you’re missing opportunities to engage them further.

 Look at how long it takes to load pages on your site.
 If you have a ton of large, high-resolution images, pages may take too long to load.
 People are impatient and will most likely hop off your page and go onto the next if the load time is excessive.

-The same tricks can be used to improve your average time on page as well (except for the page loading time issue).
+Many of the same tricks can be used to improve your average time on page as well.
 Finally, write amazing (and relevant) content!
 It will help you see the largest improvements because visitors will be more likely to stick around and read what you have to offer.

 More Best Practices to Improve Bounce Rates

 - Don’t use large bodies of text.
 It can be difficult to read, so break it up!

 - Use section headings to break up text and make it easier for visitors to navigate a page.

 - Regularly write and repurpose blog content, advanced content and press releases.